Understanding the Fishbone Diagram: Can Someone Explain Its Purpose and Use?

 nandishsheregar

-The effect or problem being investigated to be shown at the end of the horizontal line / arrow.
+You are familiar with the typical fishbone diagram.
+Look at the horizontal line, which is the center of the bone.
+The effect or problem being investigated should be shown at the end of the horizontal line/arrow.

+This completes the fishbone diagram for cause and effect analysis.
 Brainstorming can be effectively used to generate the causes and sub-causes.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute